edisdev/User-Contact-App/README.md

 Ruby Version  2.2.6
 Rails Version 5.1.3

-gem 'rubysl-rexml'  => for import to excel
+gem 'rubysl-rexml'  => for import to xml

 For development environment  sqlite3,
 For server postgresql